-Madoka Rindal was born and raised in Japan.
-As a child and a teenage, she gets a french education while living in Tokyo.
-When she turns 18 years old she leaves Japan to Paris for applied art studies.
-After working as a graphic designer in different fields for many years, she chose to devote herself to ceramics.
+Madoka Rindal was born in 1979 in Japan.
+Lives and works in Paris.
+As a child she spent 2 years in Paris, once back to Japan goes to the french school of Tokyo.
+She leaves Japan for Paris to study applied arts.
+After working as a graphic designer in different fields for over 10 years, she is now fully devoted to ceramics.

-Greatly influenced by the Wabi-Sabi aesthetics, the praise of “perfect imperfection”, Madoka makes her ceramics to create everyday objets for daily use.
+Greatly influenced by the Wabi-Sabi aesthetics, Madoka makes her ceramics to create everyday objets for daily use.
 She believes in the idea that any material object disintegrates with time, get destroyed or damaged by accident, but dented or broken object has a particular beauty in its singular flaw.

 On these objects, a cup, a plate or a bowl, Madoka appends one or several faces, always in a peacock blue, as for breathing life into each one of her pieces.